We may earn a commission when you buy through links in our articles. Learn more.

 Dee Jay

-Last seen back in Street Fighter 4, Dee Jay returns with a bright, colourful outfit and a new set of moves.
+Last seen back in Street Fighter 4, Dee Jay returns with a bright, colorful outfit and a new set of moves.
 Dee Jay’s strengths in Street Fighter 6 come from his fast attacks which can be tricky to read if you haven’t fought him before.
 When Dee Jay pushes his opponents into a corner, you can start to deal serious damage with stylish mixups.

 Manon

 Widely regarded as the world’s strongest model, Manon is a world-champion judoka and a supermodel who is used to travelling the globe to show off the latest outfits on offer.
 Manon’s attack animations are incredibly smooth, much like her moves on the catwalk.
-Fighters need to watch out for Manon’s attacks as she utilises her long limbs to deal damage from a distance.
+Fighters need to watch out for Manon’s attacks as she utilizes her long limbs to deal damage from a distance.

 Marisa